 First-degree assault is a Class B felony punishable by up to 25 years in prison or more if you have had a prior felony conviction within the last 10 years.

 The factual distinction between first- and second-degree assault can mean the difference between imprisonment and fines.
 Did you have the requisite level of intent?
-Did you actually use a deadly weapon?
+Did you use a deadly weapon?
 How extensive were the victim’s injuries?
 It takes an experienced Long Island assault lawyer to identify the facts, understand how the law applies to your case, and choose the best line of defense.

 Other Assault Charges